ominousjin/Perpetual-Autodidacticism/Flutter/README.md

     }
   ```

-  /*
-    LOOPS
+- LOOPS
+    - FOR loops:

-    for loops: Imagine you have a box of 10 different colored crayons
-    and you want to draw a circle with each one.
-Instead of saying,
-    "Draw a circle with the 1st crayon, then draw a circle with the
-    2nd crayon, etc...".
-It's much easier to say, "For each crayon in
-    the box, draw a circle".
+      Imagine you have a box of 10 different colored crayons and you want to draw a circle with each one.
+Instead of saying, "Draw a circle with the 1st          crayon, then draw a circle with the 2nd crayon, etc...".
+It's much easier to say, "For each crayon in the box, draw a circle".

     for (initialization; condition; iteration) {
       statement to be executed;